6.09.2016

 Students selected and transferred final designs into styrofoam plates, inked, registered and hand-printed.

 2nd graders discussed an architectural drawing and were asked to design their own home using pencil, sharpie, and then varying opacities of watercolors.
-Considering weight and force in relation to balance, 2nd graders slipped and scored clay as well as glued assorted pre-cut wood pieces.
-Some cut wood with one supervised clamp and hand saw.
+Considering weight and force in relation to balance, 2nd graders slipped and scored clay as well as glued pre-cut wood pieces.
+A few cut wood with a supervised clamp and hand saw.

 Woodblock display